Top 12 Instructional Specialist Skills to Put on Your Resume

 12. Google Classroom

-Google Classroom is a free web-based platform that integrates Google's suite of productivity tools (like Docs, Sheets, and Slides) to help educators create, distribute, and grade assignments paperlessly, streamline communication, and foster collaboration among students.
+Google Classroom is a web-based platform that ties together Google’s productivity tools to create, distribute, and grade assignments while streamlining communication and organization.

 Why It's Important